 Figure 151—SBP Response IE Content field format

-The Address Size field specifies the size of the addresses used in the SBP Response IE. If the Address Size field is zero, all addresses in the SBP Response IE are short addresses.
-If the Address Size field is one, all addresses in the SBP Response IE are extended addresses.
+The Address Size field indicates the size of the addresses contained in the Sensing Responder Address List field.
+This field shall be set to zero when short addresses are used, and shall be set to 1 when extended addresses are used.

 The SBP Status Code field shall have one of the values specified in Table 33.